Rep. Julie Johnson Sells Off Shares of Mondelez International, Inc. (NASDAQ:MDLZ)

 - Sold $1,001 – $15,000 in shares of The Goldman Sachs Group (NYSE:GS) on 11/13/2025.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 14th.
-Stockholders of record on Wednesday, December 31st will be issued a dividend of $0.50 per share.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 3.7%.
-The ex-dividend date of this dividend is Wednesday, December 31st.
-Mondelez International’s dividend payout ratio is 74.91%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, January 14th.
+Investors of record on Wednesday, December 31st will be given a dividend of $0.50 per share.
+The ex-dividend date is Wednesday, December 31st.
+This represents a $2.00 annualized dividend and a yield of 3.7%.
+Mondelez International’s dividend payout ratio is presently 74.91%.

-A number of research firms have issued reports on MDLZ.
-Barclays decreased their target price on Mondelez International from $71.00 to $67.00 and set an “overweight” rating on the stock in a research report on Thursday, October 30th.
-Stifel Nicolaus dropped their price objective on shares of Mondelez International from $76.00 to $70.00 and set a “buy” rating for the company in a research note on Wednesday, October 29th.
-Bank of America decreased their target price on shares of Mondelez International from $75.00 to $69.00 and set a “buy” rating on the stock in a research note on Wednesday, October 29th.
-JPMorgan Chase & Co. lowered their price target on shares of Mondelez International from $74.00 to $71.00 and set an “overweight” rating for the company in a report on Wednesday, October 29th.
-Finally, Mizuho lowered their price target on shares of Mondelez International from $75.00 to $73.00 and set an “outperform” rating for the company in a report on Tuesday, October 28th.
-Fourteen investment analysts have rated the stock with a Buy rating, seven have assigned a Hold rating and one has given a Sell rating to the stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average target price of $67.95.
+MDLZ has been the topic of a number of research reports.
+Barclays lowered their price target on shares of Mondelez International from $71.00 to $67.00 and set an “overweight” rating on the stock in a report on Thursday, October 30th.
+Berenberg Bank lowered Mondelez International from a “buy” rating to a “hold” rating and set a $70.00 target price on the stock. in a research note on Thursday, October 2nd.
+UBS Group dropped their price target on Mondelez International from $69.00 to $65.00 and set a “neutral” rating on the stock in a research report on Wednesday, October 8th.
+Wells Fargo & Company cut their price target on Mondelez International from $74.00 to $72.00 and set an “overweight” rating for the company in a research note on Wednesday, October 29th.
+Finally, Sanford C. Bernstein lowered their price objective on Mondelez International from $85.00 to $84.00 and set an “outperform” rating on the stock in a research note on Wednesday, October 29th.
+Fourteen equities research analysts have rated the stock with a Buy rating, seven have issued a Hold rating and one has given a Sell rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $67.95.

 About Representative Johnson